-NOTE: For Summer 2021, because MON JUL 5 is a University holiday, the due dates for Units 7 and 8 are shifted forward.
+NOTE: For Summer 2023, because TUE JUL 4 is a University holiday, some due dates in Unit 5 and Unit 6 are shifted forward.

-AM I ALLOWED TO SELL OR SHARE MY WHAT SHOULD I DO IF I'M IMPACTED COMPLETED ASSIGNMENTS TO COURSE HERO, CHEGG, SLADER, OR SIMILAR WEBSITES?
+AM I ALLOWED TO SELL OR SHARE THE MATERIALS FROM THIS COURSE TO COURSE HERO, CHEGG, SLADER, OR SIMILAR WEBSITES?

-All lecture videos and other instructorsupplied materials in this course are open-access and may be freely shared according to the Creative Commons Attribution-NonCommercial 4.0 International License.
+All materials in this course are governed by a Creative Commons Attribution-NonCommercial 4.0 International License.